heathermiller/papers-documents/index.md

 - the overall design and architecture
 - the intermediate representation of to-be-pickled and to-be-unpickled objects
 - precisely what transformations take place and under what conditions
-- swappable backends, for generating different pickle formats
+- easily swappable backends, for generating different pickle formats (_e.g._ JSON, Protobuf, binary)

 ## Usage